yanxuanshaozhu/CS61A/note/Notes.md

 python ok -q question_name -u # unlock the question, if you add --local, it will fail.
 In this situation, I use the 2020 fall homework instead
 ```

-Notice: only the latest version(currently the ok for Spring 2020 fall class and Spring 2021 class) of ok can be working without the `--local` parameter.
+Notice: only the latest version(currently the ok for 2020 Fall class and 2021 Spring class) of ok can be working without the `--local` parameter.
 If you use an older version of ok python without `--local`, it will display `checking for software updates` and stuck at there.